libp2p/blog/src/_blog/metrics-in-go-libp2p.md

 We were first faced with the question of choosing a metrics collection and monitoring system.
 Among our choices were Prometheus, OpenCensus, and OpenTelemetry.
 The details of the discussion can be found [here](https://github.com/libp2p/go-libp2p/issues/1356).

-To summarise the discussion, we'd observed [performance problems with OpenCensus](https://github.com/libp2p/go-libp2p/issues/1955) due to large amounts of garbage generated and OpenTelemetry's metrics api is still unstable as of writing this blog.
-In contrast, Prometheus was performant and ubiquitious.
-This allowed us to add metrics without worrying too much about performance.
-We also ensured that tracking metrics wasn't putting too much pressure on the garbage collector by [testing allocations](https://github.com/libp2p/go-libp2p/issues/2060) for all metrics that we introduced.
-In addition, we knew a lot of our users would prefer using Grafana as their visualisation tool and Grafana has excellent support for visualising prometheus metrics.
+We noticed that [OpenCensus creates a lot of allocations](https://github.com/libp2p/go-libp2p/issues/1955), which would lead to increased GC pressure.
+OpenTelemetry's metrics API is still unstable as of writing this blog.
+In contrast, Prometheus is performant (zero-alloc) andubiquitous.
+This allows us to add metrics without worrying too much about performance, even for frequently exercised code paths.
+We also added ready-to-use Grafana dashboards, since we knew that Grafana is the preferred visualization tool of a lot of our users.

-## How users can enable metrics
+## How Users can enable Metrics

-Metrics have been enabled by default from go-libp2p [v0.26.0](https://github.com/libp2p/go-libp2p/releases/tag/v0.26.0).
+Metrics are enabled by default from go-libp2p [v0.26.0](https://github.com/libp2p/go-libp2p/releases/tag/v0.26.0).
 All you need to do is setup a Prometheus exporter for the collected metrics.

 ```go